 Unfortunately, the Great Earthquake of 1755 decimated Pena Palace when it wiped out most of Lisbon, but was later restored after King Ferdinand acquired it.

-Unfortunately, Pena Palace today can be clogged with tourists.
-I recommend visiting early or late in the day there for fewer crowds.
-(And that can make the narrow road to get there rather clogged with cars.)
 Instead, spend your day taking in the many other worthy sites here, such as the Castle of the Moors, the Moorish Monserrate Palace, and Palace of Sintra.

 Quinta de la Regaleira (pictured below) is another must-see UNESCO World Heritage site in Sintra.
 You’ll find a romantic palace and chapel nestled within luxurious and ornate gardens here.
-Don’t miss the opportunity to descend into one of the mysterious Masonic initiation wells while you’re here.

-You’ll wind your way down a spiral staircase nine levels to find a Knights of Templar cross at the bottom.
 Little is known about how the wells were actually used, but a good guide can share quite a bit about the unique symbolism you’ll find here.

 2. Porto Covo for Sandy Beaches

 Porto Covo, a small beach town 170 km south of Lisbon, is a great place to come for a day from the capital.
-The best and the easiest way of getting to Porto Covo to explore the sand dunes and the nearby beaches is by car.
-Alternatively, you can check out prices for a private day tour to Porto Covo here.
+It’s one of the best beach day trips from Lisbon.

 However, it’s also possible to get here by bus from Sete Rios bus station.
 The bus ride takes about two hours.
 The price is 15 Euros one way.